Chip-475/ClickerGame/README.md

 # EGG AND PET RARITY

-### Pets are also a fundamental game mechanic.You can get them by opening different eggs, each of the 5 available eggs have different costs and pull rates.
+### Pets are also a fundamental game mechanic.
+You can get them by opening 5 different eggs, each of them having different costs and pull rates.

 Pet rarities: